 The Artificial Intelligence Group conducts research in many areas of artificial intelligence.
-The group has active interests in models of intelligent interaction, multi-agent systems, natural language understanding, constraint programming, computational vision, decision-theoretic planning and learning, machine learning, affective computing, human-in-the-loop systems, neural networks and computational social science; together with cross-appointed faculty we also investigate multi-disciplinary applications.
+The group has active interests in models of intelligent interaction, multi-agent systems, natural language processing, constraint programming, computational vision, decision-theoretic planning and learning, machine learning, affective computing, human-in-the-loop systems, neural networks and computational social science; together with cross-appointed faculty we also investigate multi-disciplinary applications.

 Integrating natural language processing models and user models for the purpose of producing more effective human-computer interaction.
 This includes designing interfaces that allow for mixed-initiative interaction.
 Application areas include interface agents, electronic commerce, and recommender systems.

 Studying how computational limitations influence strategic behaviour in multi-agent systems, as well as developing approaches to overcome computational issues that arise in practical applications of mechanism design and game theory.
 Designing systems of collaborative problem solving agents, with an emphasis on issues of communication and co-ordination for applications of multi-agent systems to the design of effective electronic marketplaces and adjustable autonomy systems.
 Modeling trust, reputation and incentives in multi-agent systems, including the use of social networks.

 The design of chatbots and conversational robots, by deep learning.
 The exploration of statistical and linguistic techniques to automate the analysis of natural text, the synthesis of clusters of documents, the retrieval of information from unstructured documents and the developments of methods and software tools for computational rhetoric.
 Application domains include personalized mobile health and web analysis.